CollarNetworks/protocol-core/devdocs/2024-oct-internal-review-3.md

 - [x] #note "unexpected takerId" check is redundant since checked value is returned from call invocation

 ### Taker
-- [x] #low putLocked / callLocked are bad names since aren't correct, should be takerLocker / makerLocked
+- [x] #low putLocked / callLocked are bad names since aren't correct, should be takerLocker / providerLocked
 - [ ] #low naming: collateralAsset should be "priceAsset", since collateral is ambiguous and is actually cash.
 Should be just address since not used as erc20.
 - [ ] #note Docs are incomplete
 - [x] #note previewSettlement arg position struct is awkward, should expect id